-Many of the exercises done with Kettlebell training work your entire body.
+Many of the exercises done with kettlebell training work your entire body.

 This exercise works nearly all of your major muscle groups and is a truly outstanding strengthening and conditioning exercise.

-Many other exercises such as the Get Up and the Snatch are total body strengthening exercises, as well.
+Many other exercises such as the get-up and the snatch are total body strengthening exercises, as well.

 Benefits are time saving workouts, functional strengthening, and superior total body conditioning.

 These are some of the things I have discovered about kettlebells that can help you in deciding if you should incorporate them into your training program.

 Maybe you’ve already discovered the same things I have.
-Maybe not yet.

 Are they the “be all, end all?”